ePages-de/epages-devportal/_posts/2019/2019-05-07-react-hooks-what-all-the-fuss-is-about.md

 ## What does this mean for me?

-If you are not working with React, this new API won't affect you much.
-Except that your developers that do work with React might have a better time coding, and as a result will be more effective at building cool and stable UIs.
-It probably also means that React is not going away anytime soon, as the React-team keeps innovating, while at the same time provide a great developer experience.
+Even if you're not a React developer, and this new React API won't affect you directly, it will affect your colleagues that **do** work with it.
+And it will affect them positively, as they will be more effective at building cool and stable UIs.

+It probably also means that React is not going away anytime soon, as the React team keeps innovating, while at the same time they provide a great developer experience.